 So far we have considered two types of policies: one policy relies on pricing schemes and economic tools to eliminate smuggling, while the other policy is essentially repressive and aims at controlling illegal migration flows.
 Both solutions are politically unsatisfactory.
-The former leads to a substantial increase in migration flows, while the latter does not eradicate smugglers and increase their market power (i.e., market concentration).
+The former leads to an increase in migration flows, while the latter does not eradicate smugglers and increases their market power (i.e., market concentration).
 In what follows we explore how a combination of both types of approaches might help to simultaneously fight the smugglers and control migration flows, without increasing the burden of public deficit.
+To do so, we consider a policy where the funds raised from the sale of the legal permits are used to fight illegal migration by increasing c and decreasing d in such a way that increases in migration flows following the legalisation are limited as much as is affordable.